bluehacks2019/spam/README.md

 - database name
 - database username and password

-Run the command "composer install"
+Run the command "composer update"
 Run the command "php artisan key:generate"
 Run the command "php artisan storage:link"

 Create a database with the name
 Run the command "php artisan migrate:refresh"

-Run the command "php artisan:serve"
+Run the command "php artisan serve"